copygirl/WearableBackpacks/README.md

 **sneaking** and **right-clicking** the ground with an **empty hand** (specifically, the top of a solid block).

+By turning on a config option, it's also possible to open the backpack using a keybind, which you can find in the controls menu (default: `B`).

 ### Crafting Recipe

 - 7x Leather